Cornelia Schlosser: Life

 Cornelia Goethe, 15 months younger than her brother Johann Wolfgang, was born in Frankfurt am Main.
 Her father, imperial councillor Johann Caspar Goethe (1710–1782), thought it appropriate for an upper-class woman to have some higher education, and Cornelia was educated together with her brother, which was unusual in those days.
-At the age of three, she was sent to a kindergarten school, where she learnt reading and writing with Magdalena Hoff.
+At the age of three, she was sent to a kindergarten school, where she learned reading and writing with Magdalena Hoff.
 From the age of seven, she and her brother were taught together by a tutor, Johann Heinrich Thym.
 Latin and ancient Greek were the first languages she was taught, and two years later, she also began receiving French lessons.
 She also learnt English, Italian, law, geography, mathematics, and calligraphy, as well as singing, piano, and drawing.
 She also learnt fencing and horseriding, and received lessons in dance and etiquette.
 In her leisure time, she pursued literary interests, which she discussed with her brother.

 Cornelia did not fit into the relaxed environment of that time due to her serious and hypochondriac nature.
-She did not relate well to her parents, as there were significant differences between her personality and that of her mother Catharina Elisabeth Goethe (1731–1808), who was known as the cheerful "Frau Rat" ("Lady Councillor"), and as she did not forgive her father for having overburdened her with studies and thus having robbed her of some joys of childhood.
+She did not relate well to her parents, as there were significant differences between her personality and that of her mother Catharina Elisabeth Goethe (1731–1808), who was known as the cheerful "Frau Rat" (Lady Councillor), and as she did not forgive her father for having overburdened her with studies and thus having robbed her of some joys of childhood.
 She could relate better to her brother, who understood her and did not ignore her interest in intellectual pursuits.
 She had a good relationship with Johann Wolfgang and turned out to be a source of love, comfort, and support for him when he was plagued by fears and self-reproach after his relationship with his girlfriend Gretchen ended.
 Goethe's relationship with Gretchen had led him to move in circles that were involved in somewhat criminal activities.
 These circumstances laid the foundations for a deep friendship between Cornelia and Johann Wolfgang.
 Of all relationships in her life, Cornelia's relationship with her brother was the closest and a source of great happiness for her.
 Her circle of friends consisted of women who were enjoying the exuberance of youth and did not fear her as a rival.